Lessons From My Dogs: When Loss Comes Suddenly, A Tribute to Stash

 Dazed and tired, I walked the trail with Sparkle, thinking of Stash and the many walks we three had taken over the years, when my eyes looked down and there was a perfect heart rock.
 I scooped it up and that evening painted it: Stash: 15 June 2024.

 In the morning when I reached for the coffee, a tea bag fell out.
-Across the top was, “STASH.”
+Across the top was written, “STASH.”
 At first I could not process it.
 Outside the air was thick and still with summer’s liquid warmth, but when I called out to Stash, a breeze rippled through the wind chimes Patty had sent me for Stash, and I’d close my eyes, nod my head, and know she was there.

-And yet, if I thought my sorrow was deep, I saw at once a sorrow deeper than my own: Sparkle’s.
+And yet, if I thought my sorrow was deep, I saw at once a sorrow greater an my own: Sparkle’s.
 She would always sleep under her blanket, no matter how hot.
-Now, she sought out the places where Stash had last lay, where she had taken her last beagle breaths.
+Now, she sought out the places where Stash had last lain, and taken her last beagle breaths.
 And in these places, I would find Sparkle, forever seeking her friend.
 Even in the Writing Room, she would lie on Stash’s armchair, and I can only assume she was searching for some last semblance of her smell and physical being.
 At night Sparkle lay not under her blanket but on the pad that was Stash’s, Stash’s scent filling her nostrils as she drifted off to sleep.
 I realized that as deep as my grief was, it was no match for hers—she who was with Stash 24/7, the two beside each other when I was at work or in town, the two boarding together, giving each other solace and security when I was thousands of miles away across an ocean.
 She, who relied upon Stash’s strength and confidence.
 And she, who had watched all of her canine companions leave her behind one by one: Olive, Isabelle, Sasha, and now Stash.
 How vast her grief must have been and her pain touched deep into my own.

 So, I must now turn my attention to Sparkle, for Stash is free.
 I picture them all welcoming her: Sasha and Isabelle, and Scout and Scooter, from her first home, too.
 It is not those last intense days of her as an invalid that I now remember, but Stash on our walks, Stash rolling on her back in the yard, Stash hunting, Stash kissing my face, Stash asleep on the chair, and Stash greeting me as I came home in the evening, slipping out the front door to the porch, then back in, racing and squeaking her toy in the pure joy of being.